 If you are interested in talking to me about future opportunities in my research group, send me an email with specific details about what aspects of my research you are interested in (i.e., which of my papers you have read) and what your experience is.
 Some coursework or experience with modeling and or statistics is usually required.

-I do not currently have funding for postdoctoral researchers, but that is always subject to change.
-I am happy to discuss opportunities to apply for external funding with interested candidates.
-For example, the National Science Foundation has a new Ocean Science postdoc fellowship.
-There are other opportunities such as the McDonnell Foundation that fund postdoctoral research applicants near the end of their PhD.
+I do not currently have funding for postdoctoral researchers, although that is always subject to change.
+I am also happy to discuss opportunities to apply for funding with interested candidates.
+For example, Virginia Tech has the Presidential Postdoctoral fellowship for individuals within three years of completing their doctorate aimed at supporting fellows from diverse backgrounds.
+The National Science Foundation has a Ocean Science postdoc fellowship.
+There are also opportunities for foreign postdocs such as the Smith Fellowships and Fulbright Visiting Scholar Program.